 In the electronics industry, protecting delicate components from electrostatic discharge (ESD) is crucial.
 This electrical discharge can irreparably damage electronic parts, leading to production failures or quality defects.

-To prevent this, ESD inserts and trays are specially designed to securely store and transport electronic components, ensuring safe handling throughout the logistics chain.
+To prevent this, ESD-Inserts and ESD-Trays are specially designed to securely store and transport electronic components, ensuring safe handling throughout the logistics chain.

 Thermoformed plastic inserts serve as protective transport solutions across various industries.
 Here are some examples: